-You'll also receive important safety training in a range of industry equipment including tractors and chainsaws, as well how to safely use, transport, and store of chemicals.
+You'll also receive important safety training in a range of industrial equipment including tractors and chainsaws, as well as how to safely use, transport, and store of chemicals.

-This course can be delivered on campus, as a School-based Apprenticeship, a Traineeship, or as part of the VET in Schools program.
+This course can be delivered on campus, as a School-based Apprenticeship, or a Traineeship.

 This course prepares you to work in the Sheep, Agriculture, or Livestock industries.
 Agriculture offers a range of pathways to working the land in various industries, including farming, natural resources, sustainability, and primary production.

 You may find work in the following contexts:

 - Farm Management